maratai/craftery/fiber_arts.md

   - Susan Sullivan.
 "Prep It!
 Blending Cotton."
   - Kay Toombs.
 "Who's That Spinner?
 Spinning with Tenacity."
   - ?.
 "Hot Button - Boiling Cotton."

+# Sewing: Traditional
+- Asian Art Museum of San Francisco and The Museum of Korean Embroidery, Seoul, Korea 1995. *Profusion of Color: Korean Costumes and Wrapping Cloths of the Choson Dynasty*.
+The wrapping cloths in question are *bojagi* (Romanization).

 # Spinning and Handspun: General
 - Sarah Anderson. *The Spinner's Book of Yarn Designs*.
 Excellent and inspirational.
 Comes with reference cards.
 Focuses mostly on wools and similar animal fibers. **Recommended**.